pauloo1010/Paulo-Inigo-Progra/README.md

 Data_Stats is a library that makes your life easier when you want to get data from the open [source](https://github.com/statsbomb/statsbombpy), helping you to get organized data instead of pulling the data in a unique way from game to game so you can pull an entire season for example.

+## Code
+-> Data_Stats folder

+> Data_Stats.py: Code of all the library that will  be explained in the Features section
+> __ init__.py: Import of the library

+-> LICENSE.txt: Copyright license
+-> setup.cfg: Description file
+-> setup .py: This file contains information about the package that PyPi needs

 ## Features

 In this library, three different functions have been used within the created class: